-Sleep deprivation has caused some of the most well know disasters in history – such as the Exxon Valdez oil spill, Chernobyl, the Challenger explosion and the Titanic.
+Sleep deprivation has caused some of the most well-known disasters in history – such as the Exxon Valdez oil spill, Chernobyl, the Challenger explosion and the Titanic.
 Just think about the after effects of these incidents.
 Think also about the countless people who die in road accidents every year.

 There is no hard and fast rule on how much sleep an individual needs; the only consensus is that you should wake up naturally without the use of your alarm clock if you are sleeping well (best experimented with when you have a period of annual leave of a week or more, trying different bed times and waking up times).

-A great many of assistants suffer from either not being able to fall asleep (too many thoughts swirling at bed time, inability to stop thinking or worrying), complete insomnia or waking up every couple of hours.
-Any ongoing sleep issues should be investigated and resolved.
+A great many Assistants suffer from either not being able to fall asleep (too many thoughts swirling at bedtime, inability to stop thinking or worrying), complete insomnia or waking up every couple of hours.
+Any ongoing sleep issues must be investigated and resolved.
 It has been proven that 6 consecutive evenings of poor sleep and your body can go into a pre-diabetic state.

-As assistants we function at high speed with a small margin for error, so in the beginning you will feel like you can cope with the right amount of caffeine, energy drinks or other unnatural coping method.
+As Assistants, we function at high speed with a small margin for error, so in the beginning, you will feel like you can cope with the right amount of caffeine, energy drinks or other unnatural coping methods.
 So what is the solution?
-I think the answer is not “one size fits all” – you will find what works for you through some experimentation, but here are some helpful tips:
+I think the answer is not “one size fits all” – you will find what works for you through some experimentation.

 - Interrupted sleep is just as problematic as you never complete a whole sleep cycle.
 Conditions like sleep apnea can create this phenomenon.
 With sleep apnea you stop breathing at regular intervals during the night and you may not even be aware of it.
 It could be for just a spilt second and can be up to several minutes in extreme cases.
 You don’t wake up completely and don’t remember being awake, but you wake up the next morning and you feel like you haven’t slept at all, in spite of being in bed asleep the whole night.
 Sleep apnea can easily be misdiagnosed so if you wake up more tired than you went to sleep, feel like you haven’t rested at all, snore, feel totally exhausted and even sleeping tablets don’t help or if your partner mentions that it sounds as if you stop breathing or sleep very quietly then you need to have your doctor look into it.

-- There are some studies that suggested that getting up once in the evening is actually more normal than sleeping through the whole night so don’t be too concerned if that scenario fits you and doesn’t have any harmful effects for you.
+- There are some studies that suggest getting up once in the evening is actually more normal than sleeping through the whole night so don’t be too concerned if that scenario fits you and doesn’t have any harmful effects for you.

-- Experts agree that if you have a “busy” brain that can’t switch off you should try and avoid electronics or television at least 1 hour before bed and try to shut down gradually by having a nice warm bath or shower, reading a little bit or simply creating a routine that tapers to bed time.
+- Experts agree that if you have a “busy” brain that can’t switch off you should try and avoid electronics or television at least one hour before bed and try to shut down gradually by having a nice warm bath or shower, reading a little bit or simply creating a routine that tapers to bedtime.

 - If you have difficulty falling asleep then white noise/background noise can be very helpful (that’s why so many of us enjoy a nap on the couch with the TV on or falling asleep to the sound of the rain); the television, radio or white noise machine actually distracts you from your thoughts and helps you doze off.